bostondiditeam/MV3D/src/lidar_data_preprocess/README.md

 Press "R" on the keyboard once the PCL window appears in order to normalize the camera view angle.
 Otherwise, simply zoom out using the mouse roller.

-### To install boost library, use the following command on an Ubuntu terminal

-sudo apt-get install libboost-dev